View Carl Sain's Obituary on kpcnews.com and share memories

 |

-ANGOLA - Carl Lynn Sain, 64, passed away Saturday, March 2, 2019, with his loving family by his side.
+ANGOLA - Carl Lynn Sain, loving and devoted husband, father, grandfather, and great-grandfather, 67, passed away Saturday, March 2, 2019, with his loving family by his side.

-He was preceded in death by his parents; two brothers, Gerald and Kenneth Sain; two sisters, Eva (Merle) Hendress and Helen Nesbitt; and three brothers-in-law, Bob Ramey, Paul McCormick and Merle Hendress.
+He was proceeded in death by his parents, Joseph D. (Pappy Joe) and Anna Francis (Stephens) Fox; two brothers, Gerald and Kenneth Sain; two sisters, Eva (Merle) Hendress and Helen Nesbitt; as well as three brothers-in-law, Bob Ramey, Paul McCormick and Merle Hendress.

-A Celebration of Life Service will be held at a later date.
+A Celebration of Life Ceremony will be held at a later date, to be announced.

 Arrangements and assisting the family have been entrusted to H.E.
 Johnson & Sons Funeral Home in Angola.